mrkkrp/megaparsec-site/tutorials/custom-error-messages.md

     es = chr (fromIntegral del) : "\"\n\r"
 ```

-To parse a record we have to parse non-empty collection of fields separated
+To parse a record we have to parse a non-empty collection of fields
-by delimiter characters (supplied from the `DecodeOptions` thing).
-Then we
+separated by delimiter characters (supplied from the `DecodeOptions` thing).
-convert it to `Vector ByteString`, because that's what Cassava's conversion
+Then we convert it to `Vector ByteString`, because that's what Cassava's
-functions expect:
+conversion functions expect:

 ```haskell
 -- | Parse a record, not including the terminating line separator.
 The